6 Best Low Power GPUs

 Can a low power GPU run games on the best settings?

 A low power graphic card can play games at medium settings.
 However, to play titles at their best performance, you have to compromise on the power feature.
-Moreover, power-efficient graphic cards are more suitable for heavy internet browsing, office work, or some casual work.
+Moreover, power-efficient graphic cards are more suitable for heavy internet browsing, office work, or casual work.

 What is a lower power graphics card?